-1 the gas storage wells is around 50%, implying that well age does not correlate with casing 2 failures."45 All prior well failures had been identified by SoCalGas within a timely manner, were 3 contained locally, and were mitigated properly.
-4 5 B. Many of the Casing "Leaks" Identified by SED Were Insignificant and Are Irrelevant to What Occurred at SS 25.
-6 SED alleges that: 7 8 9 10 11 12 "SoCalGas failed to perform failure investigations, failure analyses or root cause analyses on failed Aliso Canyon wells despite more than 60 well casings experiencing leaks, four having parted casings, and several wells having casing corrosion identified."
-46 Therefore, SoCalGas lacked important information and background to properly anticipate the extent and consequences of corrosion in its other wells, including well SS-25."
-47 13 SED's assertion, which is based solely on Blade's report, 48 mischaracterizes 60 well 14 casing issues of varying cause and degree as relevant "leaks."
-SED seeks to show a "pattern of 15 SED's and Blade's assertions appear to be premised on the assumption that these casing issues 16 were somehow similar to the circumstances that led to the failure at SS-25.49 In fact, Blade's 17 report combines a number of different well conditions as "leaks," including perforations 18 intentionally made by SoCalGas for water shut off tests and stage collar leaks.
-These well 19 conditions have no relation to corrosion and present little risk or reason for concern.
-Many of 20 these "leaks" were not even gas leaks, but rather were discovered during the conversion of the 21 field to underground gas storage (when a well was not flowing or holding gas), initial drilling of 22 a new storage well.
-Others on the list were either not leaks at all or double or triple counted 23 leaks from the same event.
+B. Many of the Casing "Leaks" Identified by SED Were Insignificant and Are Irrelevant to What Occurred at SS 25.

+SED alleges that:

+"SoCalGas failed to perform failure investigations, failure analyses or root cause analyses on failed Aliso Canyon wells despite more than 60 well casings experiencing leaks, four having parted casings, and several wells having casing corrosion identified."
+Therefore, SoCalGas lacked important information and background to properly anticipate the extent and consequences of corrosion in its other wells, including well SS-25."
+47

+SED's assertion, which is based solely on Blade's report, 48 mischaracterizes 60 well casing issues of varying cause and degree as relevant "leaks."
+SED's and Blade's assertions appear to be premised on the assumption that these casing issues were somehow similar to the circumstances that led to the failure at SS-25.
+49 In fact, Blade's report combines a number of different well conditions as "leaks," including perforations intentionally made by SoCalGas for water shut off tests and stage collar leaks.
+These well conditions have no relation to corrosion and present little risk or reason for concern.
+Many of these "leaks" were not even gas leaks, but rather were discovered during the conversion of the field to underground gas storage (when a well was not flowing or holding gas), or initial drilling of a new storage well.
+Others on the list were either not leaks at all or double or triple counted leaks from the same event.